How One Company Is Using Virtual Reality to Create a Real Connection for Its Employees | Digital Media Net

 How One Company Is Using Virtual Reality to Create a Real Connection for Its Employees

-A look at a Reality Interactive’s pandemic-friendly holiday celebration
+A look at Reality Interactive’s pandemic-friendly holiday celebration

 MIDDLETOWN, Conn.–(BUSINESS WIRE)–#3ddesign–Reality Interactive, a leading retail technology design firm and digital agency in Middletown, Connecticut, wasn’t going to let COVID-19 ruin their Holiday-20 fun.